dalanad/dalanad/README.md

 🧩 **Random from the Lab**

-> “I don’t chase trends. build the tools that shape them.”
+> “Don’t chase trends. build the tools that shape them.”